-We do not specify a particular type of device; Apple/Android, tablet/notebook/phone.
-Being 'platform agnostic' enables families and students to choose the device that best meets the needs of the individual student.
-We are currently finding that while microsoft devices are good, their wi fi accessibility can be an issue when used in a full class activity.
+We do not specify Apple or Android, as being 'platform agnostic' enables families and students to choose the device that best meets the needs of the individual student.

 For a portable device to be useful at school it needs to be able to use our wireless internet and run Google applications.
 Our schoolwide integration of Google Apps allows our students to access their work and email on any device that supports Google Chrome.